kaiachain/rosetta-kaia/README.md

 curl -sSfL https://raw.githubusercontent.com/klaytn/rosetta-klaytn/master/install.sh | sh -s
 ```

-_Do not try to install rosetta-klaytn using GitHub Packages!_
+_Do not try to install rosetta-kaia using GitHub Packages!_

 #### From Source